galaxykate/OSSTA-Zine/osta-zine.md

 * modify or improve the core code of the project
 * add extensions or features to the project
-* write documention for the language
+* write documentation for the tool

 Two of these require coding skills, and one requires coding knowledge, so we often think of "contributors" as people who make code modifications to a central repo.
 But these aren't the only ways to contribute to open source art tools!